openshift/oadp-operator/docs/design/imagestream.md

 When the user is ready to start backing up, they will mark `startBackup: true` on the custom resource.

 `veleroBackupReference:` (optional) is the name of a velero backup which operator will check for completion before allowing the backup to start.

 `veleroBackupReference.startOnCompletion:` (optional) if `true`, operator will start the backup if the velero backup is complete.

 `backupLocation:` (optional) is the name of the DPA compatible backup location to use.

 `imageStreams` is a list of imagestreams to include in the backup and can be created and appended to by a human operator, or by velero plugin when scanning a backupItem.

 `imageStreams[].dockerImageReferences` is a list of dockerImageReferences for the imagestream.
+Each dockerImageReference must be a digest type to be accepted by the operator.

 `imageStreams[].dockerImageReferences[].tags` is a list of tags to create from this dockerImageReference upon restore.

 ImageStreamsRestore will most likely be performed by a human operator and will be used to restore imagestreams from a ImageStreamsBackup before restoring a dependent velero backup.